Get two new free healthy recipes each week. Sign Up

 You can easily turn the basic chocolate cupcake into new flavors by using different extracts, fillings, or frostings.

-*For the cupcakes in the photos, I used my favorite Basic Chocolate Cream Cheese Frosting.
+*For the recipe in the photos, I used my vegan Chocolate Cream Cheese Frosting.

-The recipe was adapted from this classic Vegan Chocolate Cake Recipe.
+The recipe was adapted from this classic Vegan Chocolate Cake.

 Pin it now to save for laterPin Recipe